Space48/SeoTitles/README.md

 `composer require "space48/SeoTitles:{module-version}"`

 ## How to use it
-Once installed, go to the `Admin Penel -> Products -> Categories -> Select a category, and under Search Engine Optimization section you will see a field called `H1 Override`.
+Once installed, go to the `Admin Panel -> Products -> Categories -> Select a category, and under Search Engine Optimization section you will see a field called `H1 Override`.